-In these cases, students may discuss the situation with the dean or an academic adviser in the dean’s office.
+In these cases, students may discuss the situation with the dean or an academic advisor in the dean’s office.
 If there is sufficient and compelling documentation, and if the request for retroactive withdrawal is submitted to the dean’s office before the end of the next long-session semester, the dean or the dean’s staff will review the request and consider approval of a retroactive withdrawal.
 Appropriate documentation could include written recommendations from University Health Services and the Counseling and Mental Health Center.

 A college or school may approve an appeal for retroactive withdrawal for a semester prior to the previous long semester, but only for the most compelling nonacademic reasons.
 If approved, the appeal must be signed by the dean or the appropriate associate dean of the college/school.